 Instructor: Chris Olsen

 We will focus on statistics as an active endeavor and present activities that will engage your students and get them “out of their seats.”
-The use of technology -- graphing calculators and statistical software -- will be stressed throughout the week.
+The use of technology -- graphing calculators, and statistical software -- will be stressed throughout the week.
 Communication – presenting an effective argument about interpreting data -- is an essential part of doing and teaching statistics; a large part of our time together will be in discussion and interpretation, not me pontificating!
 The sequence of statistical topics, and approximate allocation of time follows below.
 Generally, we will focus more on the content and teaching of the course early in the week, and more on the exam and exam issues as we march through the week.

-For the past nine years, Chris has enjoyed the role of assistant professor of mathematics and statistics at Grinnell College, teaching calculus, experimental design, and applied statistics classes.
-(This is what he thinks of as his golden years of retirement?!?!?)
-He spent his undergraduate years at Iowa State University majoring in mathematics and philosophy; in his graduate work at the University of Iowa he concentrated on statistics, computer programming, psychometrics, and test development.
+For the past nine years Chris has enjoyed the role of assistant professor of mathematics and statistics at Grinnell College, teaching calculus, experimental design, and applied statistics classes.
+(This is what he thinks of as his golden years of retirement?!?!?).
+Chris spent his undergraduate years at Iowa State University majoring in mathematics and philosophy; in his graduate work at the University of Iowa he concentrated on statistics, computer programming, psychometrics, and test development.

-Current projects involve moderating the AP® Statistics teacher community and writing computer programs to support the teaching of AP® Statistics.
+Current projects involve moderating the AP® Statistics Teacher Community and writing computer programs to support the teaching of AP® Statistics.

 College Board®, AP®, Advanced Placement Program® and Pre-AP® are registered trademarks of the College Board.
 Used with permission.